entropy-lab/entropylab-docs-open/end_user/docs/entropy/getting_started.md

 ## Testing your installation

+Entropy ships with a Command Line Interface (CLI).

-In the command line, type `entropy` and press ↩.
+To test your installation go to the command line, type `entropy` and press ↩.
 The following usage description should appear:
 ```
 usage: entropy [-h] [-v] {init,upgrade,serve} ...